JamesR48/StateMachine_Example/README.md

 Press Play and left-click over the ground.
 There's a TargetAssigner gameObject that set targets for the Bot to responds to them according to its current state:
-- When a target is setted, the Bot'ss transition from 'Idle' to 'Searching' and move towards the target.
+- When a target is setted, the Bot'll transition from 'Idle' to 'Searching' and move towards the target.
 - If it is currently 'Searching' and gets to the target, it'll change to 'Found' state.
 - After a short waiting time, it'll transition back to 'Idle'.